Most of us love travelling, and let’s admit it, sometimes we travel to certain destinations just for the ‘gram.

 However, you may realise by now that taking beautiful and unique photographs while travelling is a lot harder than you think – for starters, you always look out of place with the standard tourist pose, and your photo of the Eiffel Tower looks exactly the same as your friend’s.

-While we won’t be travelling for leisure for a while, it doesn’t mean that travel photography tips can’t come handy.
+While we won’t be travelling for leisure for a while, it doesn’t mean that travel photography tips can’t come in handy.
 For those of us who are spending time visiting local travel attractions – whether it is Sentosa or Gardens by the Bay, here are the best travel photography tips from photographers and influencers compiled by AVENUE ONE that you can use and spruce up your Instagram feed this weekend.

 1. Use natural lighting instead of a camera flash